JasonLocklin/Dissertation/VWM/Methods.md

-Significance was defined as $p < 0.05$ throughout this entire document.
+Significance was defined as $p < 0.05$ throughout the thesis.
 Where independent samples $t$ tests are used, unless otherwise specified, the Welch approximation of the degrees of freedom for unequal variance was used.